 Jared’s 2012 documentary, Artifact, is a mind-blowing saga about greed and art.
 It is the must-see true story of how his record label tried to sue his band for 30 million dollars.
 Having grown up in the music business, I knew the people being interviewed and found the movie particularly fascinating.
 The story detailed in Artifact inspired Thirty Seconds to Mars’ album, Love, Lust, Faith + Dreams, which had three big radio hit singles (including my favorite “Do or Die”).

-When it comes to his diet, Jared is a vegan, or as close as he can and in 2014 he was named PETA’s World Sexiest Vegetarian.
-I found it ironic, that Thirty Second to Mars’ recent tour with Linkin Park was called the “Carnivore Tour.”
+When it comes to his diet, Jared is a vegan, or as close as he can be.
+In 2014 he was named PETA’s World Sexiest Vegetarian.
+I found it ironic, that Thirty Second to Mars’ 2014 with Linkin Park was called the Carnivores Tour.
 Fortunately for Jared and band, a vegan chef was backstage.
 Jared’s favorite foods are popcorn, vegetables, and hot chocolate made with almond milk.